PetarSimonovic/bank/README.md

 - Dates must be entered as strings, while amounts are entered as numeric values.
 This is cumbersome and confusing from a user perspective.

-- There is no default date at present - the solution could assing the current system date as a default.
+- There is no default date at present - the solution could assign the current system date as a default.

 ### Tech stack